Sixteen years of Collaborative Learning through Active Sense-making in Physics (CLASP) at UC Davis: General Features of CLASP

-\paragraph{} The pace of the discussions is determined approximately by the majority of the students in the class.
+\paragraph{Whole Class Discussion} The pace of the small-group discussions is determined approximately by the majority of the students in the class.
 After a reasonable number of the small groups (half of them or more) have come to their conclusions about the activities that we asked them to work on, the instructor stops the small group discussions and leads a whole class discussion on the activity.
-Ideally, this whole class discussion is also carried out in the voice of the students (i.e. student-student discussions of the ideas).
+Ideally, this whole class discussion is also carried out in the voice of the students (i.e., student-student discussions of the ideas).
+A typical whole class discussion begins with one student presenting the group's work to the class.
+The instructor might additionally or alternatively ask short summarizing questions of the class as a whole, ask students to review the content on all of the boards to discuss competing assumptions made by various groups, or prompt students to consider how the specific activity fits into the broader course goals.
+Sometimes the instructors are provided specific prompts to use in the whole class discussions, but more typically the instructor uses his/her judgment in guiding the discussion.